csantanapr/terraform-eks-cilium/README.md

 # Cilium and Prefix Delegation on Amazon EKS

-This guide demonstrates how to install Cilium with Prefix Delegation on Amazon EKS using bare clusters.
-The process is divided into several steps, each managed by Terraform.
+This guide demonstrates how to install Cilium with Prefix Delegation on Amazon EKS using bare clusters (bootstrap_self_managed_addons=false).
+The process is divided into several steps.

 ## Prerequisites